 5. Trade in

-Most resale dealers and private buyers are looking for newer-model phones in good condition, but that doesn’t mean your old or broken phones are worthless.
-You could still get cash or gift certificates through a trade-in program.
+Resale dealers and private buyers tend to prefer newer-model phones in good condition, but that doesn’t mean your old or broken phones are worthless.
+You could still get credit through a retailer’s trade-in program.

 Before you sell…

 - Wipe your handset: Perform a factory reset on your phone to remove any personal information.
-CNET has a good article on resetting Androids, and Apple shows you how to reset its phones.
+Android’s and Apple’s websites have directions.

 - Don’t ship until you’re paid: If you’re selling your phone yourself, don’t get scammed.
-Always wait until you receive the full payment (and the check or eCheck clears) before you ship your phone.
+Always wait until you receive the full payment, and the payment clears, before you ship your phone.

 Have you been able to wring cash out of your old phone or other electronics?
 Share your experiences in the comments section below or on our Facebook page.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.